R-Morgan/NGramCrackers/README.md

 properly tagged in the tree.
 Sorry about that if you find this! <3 rm

 ### Version 0.3.x -- Planned Features
 Features for future implementation.
-Unsure of exact versioning for these ideas.
+When version 0.3.0 is finished up, the next steps will be figuring out exactly the order of implementation for the next versions.

 - Modification to NG type to include an MI field